Art, Museums

 The Dahlias, 1876 by Claude Monet

-Charles Baudelaire — the famous poet, art critic & essayist — derisively called representations of flowers on canvas “dining-room paintings.”
+The famous poet, art critic and essayist Charles Baudelaire derisively called representations of flowers on canvas “dining-room paintings.”
 The Impressionists excelled at depictions of nature, well aware that such works of art were popular with their clients and patrons who wanted to create harmonious, decorative atmospheres within their homes.
 Monet even referred to his Water Lily series installed here as “grandes décorations.”

 Monet chrisantemas Paris